modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Planning.md

 - An aluminum or wooden case would be sweet
 - Can't 3d print it, would be too wide.
 	- Could mill it though, that'd be sweet.

+# Design
+- Thinking standard format with a qwerty layout, but instead of spacebar, thumb clusters
+- Arrow keys below palm